Barnburners and Hunkers: Hards and Softs

 Following the 1848 election, the Hunkers themselves split over the question of reconciliation with the Barnburners, with the Softs, led by Marcy, favoring reconciliation, and the Hards, led by Dickinson, opposing it.
-This split would be exacerbated following the 1852 presidential election, when disputes over patronage led to an even broader split between Hards and Softs and helped lead to the defeat of the Soft governor, Horatio Seymour, running for re-election in 1854.
+Disputes over party patronage would exacerbate this split following the Democratic victory in the 1852 presidential election, driving the narrow defeat of the incumbent Soft governor, Horatio Seymour, in 1854.
+The damaging party split would persist through the outbreak of the Civil War.